 While a full freezer runs more efficiently than an empty one, overfilling it can potentially block the air vents.
 This in turn will restrict the air circulation and put added pressure on the motor and condenser.
 Not only could this spoil all of the food, but it could burn out the freezer altogether, resulting in costly repairs.

 Bearing in mind all of the above, it’s best to know exactly what’s in your freezer and when you want to use it.
 Here are some tips you can follow to help keep things in check.

 - Label your food with the date before you freeze it.
 That way, you can eat the older food first.
 If you’re freezing something without packaging, or something homemade, it’s good practice to label what it is too, so you don’t forget.

 - When filling your freezer, place new items at the back, and bring those at the back to the front to help rotate.

 - Freeze things flat where possible.
 This makes it easier to stack and store.

 - If you’re struggling for space, remove the packaging before freezing it.
 This can save lots of space, particularly with items such as freezer pops.
 Just be sure to make a note of the dates.

 - You can also defrost the freezer once in a while to give yourself more space by getting rid of any built-up ice.

-Next: Check out our guide to the 14 foods that you should never put in the freezer.
+Next: Check out our guide to the 18 foods you should never store in the freezer.